Uric acid: Water solubility

 The figures given indicate what mass of water is required to dissolve a unit mass of compound indicated.
 The lower the number, the more soluble the substance in the said solvent.

+Fructose-related uric acid production

+Under conditions of an ordinary diet with low levels of fructose consumed, uric acid production is negligible.
+When fructose consumption is excessive, uric acid levels can increase via an unregulated fructokinase pathway that consumes ATP and converts fructose into fructose-1-phosphate, leading to the degradation of AMP into uric acid.
+Other factors possibly contributing to increased risk of hyperuricemia include alcohol consumption, obesity, male sex, and aging.

 Genetic and physiological diversity

 Primates

-In humans uric acid (actually hydrogen urate ion) is the final oxidation (breakdown) product of purine metabolism and is excreted in urine, whereas in most other mammals, the enzyme uricase further oxidizes uric acid to allantoin.
-The loss of uricase in higher primates parallels the similar loss of the ability to synthesize ascorbic acid, leading to the suggestion that urate may partially substitute for ascorbate in such species.
+In hominids uric acid (actually hydrogen urate ion) is the final oxidation (breakdown) product of purine metabolism and is excreted in urine, whereas in most other mammals, the enzyme uricase further oxidizes uric acid to allantoin.
+The loss of uricase in higher primates parallels the similar loss of the ability to synthesize the soluble vitamin vitamin C (ascorbic acid), suggesting that urate may partially substitute for ascorbate in such species.
 Both uric acid and ascorbic acid are strong reducing agents (electron donors) and potent antioxidants.
 In humans, over half the antioxidant capacity of blood plasma comes from hydrogen urate ion.

+Genetic studies of more primates have found that the loss of uricase activity did not happen at the same time as the loss of L-gulonolactone oxidase (GLUO) activity (vitamin C synthesis), with approximately 30 million years between the two events, suggesting that one did not immediately lead to another.
+More specifically, loss of uricase happened in hominids while loss of GLUO also affected monkeys.
+Instead, it was hypothesized that the increase in uric acid blood levels was beneficial to apes as it promotes the conversion of fructose to triglycerides, allowing them to store energy for longer.
+In 2025, it was confirmed that when human liver cells are made to produce an ancestral uricase via CRISPR, they do not produce more triglyceride when taking up fructose.

 Humans

 The normal concentration range of uric acid (or hydrogen urate ion) in human blood is 25 to 80 mg/L for men and 15 to 60 mg/L for women (but see below for slightly different values).
 An individual can have serum values as high as 96 mg/L and not have gout.
 In humans, about 70% of daily uric acid disposal occurs via the kidneys, and in 5–25% of humans, impaired renal (kidney) excretion leads to hyperuricemia.
 Normal excretion of uric acid in the urine is 270 to 360 mg per day (concentration of 270 to 360 mg/L if one litre of urine is produced per day – higher than the solubility of uric acid because it is in the form of dissolved acid urates), roughly 1% as much as the daily excretion of urea.